julianGoh17/DistributedBlackboxOperations/README.md

 # README

-This file provides a quick overview of the project and the requirements to get the project working.
+This file provides a quick overview of the project, and the requirements to get the project working.

 ## Distributed Algorithm Simulation